sinfulExiled/automated-glasses-recomendation-system/README.md

 ## How to start

-A comprehensive guide concerning how to run the code along with additional information is provided in the file [Instruction.md](https://github.com/EdoardoGruppi/AMLS_assignment20_21/blob/main/Instructions.md).

 The packages required for the execution of the code along with the role of each file and the software used are described in the Sections below.